 It has been an up and down year for Expatolife, but overall it’s great!
 I want to celebrate all my wins, as well as my failures/ challenges, and what I’ve learned from them in this post.

 1. I design Expatolife on my own

 It was not easy to start everything at first.
 Some people hire designers to build their websites, but I’m cheap, so I do everything on my own.
-I read a lot of materials, watching videos, testing websites, over and over again.
-I’m still testing and improving my website every day :)
+I read a lot of materials, watching videos, testing sites, over and over again.
+I’m still testing and improving my site every day :)

 2. I got more than 1000 followers on Instagram

-Well, it’s not a big number at all, but I couldn’t dream of it one year ago.
-Instagram is still a new game to me ( as I just started posting frequently since middle September 2017), but it’s doing great :)
+Well, it’s not a significant number at all, but I couldn’t dream of it one year ago.
+Instagram is still a new game to me ( as I just started frequently posting since middle September 2017), but it’s doing great :)

 If you haven’t followed my Instagram account yet, follow me here.